Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

 Listen to our Creating ethical workplaces podcast which explores how organisations can support ethical behaviour through their people management practices.

-Core values exist in most organisations, whether they’ve been consciously created through many years of leaders behaving in a certain way or left to chance, and whether or not they are formally articulated.
-Whatever policies and programmes are in place, it’s the organisation’s values that provide the framework for the company’s culture and decision-making.
-These core values will be the foundation of any ethics programme.
+Core values exist in most organisations, whether they’ve been consciously created practice or left to chance, and whether or not they are formally articulated.
+An organisation’s values provide a framework for the company’s culture and decision-making.

 In the rapidly changing world of work, there is not always a ‘golden rule’ or ‘best practice’ to help practitioners navigate workplace dilemmas.
-The ability to exercise situational judgement is critical to operating effectively in this environment and making the best possible decisions, by drawing on both one’s knowledge and sensitivity to the ethical choices.
+The ability to exercise situational judgement is critical to making the best possible decisions, by drawing on both knowledge and sensitivity to the ethical choices.

 In 2015, our Best to good practice HR research found that while HR professionals want to make ethical decisions, there’s often a gap between that ambition and actual practice.
 Practitioners sometimes feel they have to compromise on their principles because they feel under pressure from the business.
-Since the remit and identity of HR has been closely tied to organisational goals, the ability of people practitioners to operate as independent professionals, with the power to challenge organisational decisions when they violate ethical values, has been questioned.
+Since the remit and identity of HR has been closely tied to organisational goals, the ability of people professionals to operate independently, with the power to challenge organisational decisions when they violate ethical values, has been questioned.

-Our People profession in 2018 survey found that most people professionals believe that their jobs gives them the opportunity to fully express themselves as a professional.
-However, nearly three in ten feel that there’s a conflict between their professional beliefs and what their organisation expects of them.
-Developing a strong sense of purpose and identification with the people profession can equip practitioners with the courage to challenge unethical organisational practice.
+Our 2021 People profession survey found that most people professionals said they would not compromise their professional principles in their work.
+However, meeting business needs and pressure from senior stakeholders are areas where they are more likely to compromise.
+Developing a strong sense of purpose and identification with their people profession can equip practitioners with the courage to challenge unethical practice.

 CIPD members facing challenges can use our discussion forum Workplace dilemmas in confidence to post anonymously and seek valuable guidance and peer support from the member community.